Similes for Confident with Explanation and Examples

 2. He answered as confident as a teacher, although the questions were tricky.

-3. She spoke as confident as a teacher with a lesson plan, so the class stayed focused.
+3. She spoke as confidently as a teacher with a lesson plan, so the class stayed focused.

 4. He stood as confident as a teacher, yet remained patient.